Red dots are great at close-quarters engagements, but they kind of strugge at longer distances. You can fix that by adding a magnifier.

 Copied!
 Visit Merchant

-One of the best options — and one I strongly recommend for a micro form factor — the Sig Juliet 3 Micro is nice.
+This is one of the best options, and one I strongly recommend for a tiny form factor — the Sig Sauer Juliet3-Micro.

-Though the field of view isn’t amazing, it isn’t bad either at 35 feet at 100-yards.
-I’m a huge fan of Sig IP testing their magnifiers, and the micro clocks a IPX7 rating.
+Though the field of view isn’t amazing, it isn’t bad; 6.8 degrees or about 35 feet at 100 yards.
+I’m a huge fan of Sig durability, and this one checks in at an IPX7 waterproof rating.

-What really set it apart for me, though, was how easy it was to pick up.
+What really set it apart for me, though, was how easy it was to pick up visually.

 The eye relief is average, but the eye box is large.
-Even with a camera, the Micro was almost always just BAM — right there and easy to use.
+Even with a camera, the Micro was almost always right there and easy to use.

 Prices accurate at time of writing